CppComet/comet-server/docs/Examples/PHP chat example.md

-# Step 3.
-Receive message from comet server
+# Step 3. receive message from comet server

-Subscription code to the pipe on comet server.
-This callback will be called when somebody sends message into channel `simplechat`
+subscription Code to the pipe on comet server.
+This callback will be called when somebody send message into channel `simplechat`

 ```